webpack-contrib/postcss-loader/README.md

 };
 ```

-As result you will be able to write styles in the following way
+As result you will be able to write styles in the following way:

 ```js
 import colors from "./styles/colors";